 Domestic music from the Philharmonic orchestra, dancers giving ballet-training between chairback and kitchen table and streaming recordings of plays via the online repertoire – likewise the theatre Hagen offers numerous virtual experiences for those culturally interested.

 The digital Piano-Festival Ruhr brings selected piano music to the lounges.
-Videos and recordings from the previous years will be played rom Good Friday on in a two-day alternation.
-Two piano concerts from Franz Liszt take the lead.
+Videos and recordings from the previous years will be provided in the archive.

 Obviously recordings cannot replace live experiences of opera performances, but they provide an opportunity to bridge the time with a little opera enjoyment.

 The Deutsche Oper am Rhein (German Opera on the Rhine) provides "Der Kaiser von Atlantis" and "Der Ring am Rhein" as a stream.

 Already binge-watched Amazon Prime?
 Carry on with Dramazon Prime.
 The theatre Cologne offers productions according to that motto as online-stream, backstage-videos, audio plays and a podcast called “Lockdown”.
 We guarantee there's no time for boredom now.

 Listening to someone read is a classical pastime: The cultural property Haus Nottbeck, in which the Museum for westphalian literature is placed, makes literary house visits possible.
 On its continually growing video portal “Stop’n’Read” regional authors read extracts from their works, including Jörg Albrecht and Hans-Ulrich Treichel.

 City tours by foot or in a convertible bus